Spinal Decompression in Jacksonville FL

 How long are the treatments & how many do you need?

-Depending on the extent of the therapy needed due to severity of the condition, the patients will require at least 1-3 treatments a week for the first month.
+Depending on the extent of the therapy needed due to the severity of the condition, the patients will require at least 1-3 treatments a week for the first month.
 We typically re-evaluate after every month to see what the progress is.

 The patients will typically undergo 12 – 30 sessions for traction/decompression treatments depending on how bad the spine condition is.
 We will assess this with x-rays and feedback from the patient as treatment progresses.